Legal education in Malaysia: Development of a Common Bar Course

 In May 2008, minister in the Prime Minister's Department Zaid Ibrahim, who was also the then de facto Minister of Law announced that the CLP would be scrapped and be replaced with the Common Bar Course and the Common Bar Exam.
 This proposed exam will be compulsory for every student wishing to practice in Malaysia, including local graduates.
+On 29 October 2024, the implementation of the system was heard in the Dewan Rakyat.

 The Malaysian Bar has been advocating a Common Bar Course (CBC) and Examination (CBE) since the 1980s as a single entry point to the legal profession for both local and foreign law graduates.

 Early in March 2011, the Attorney-General announced that the Legal Qualifying Board was considering implementing the CBC.
 Court of Appeal judge Datuk Abdul Wahab Patail is chairing a working group to study its implementation.
 The CBC would be a 20-month course that would also focus on vocational skills.
 The CBC model combines the modern legal education approaches in other Commonwealth countries as well as local requirements.
 There will be modules not commonly seen in other courses to meet specific needs among local graduates, such as the Legal Language and Communication Skills to address the poor command of English and the Practice Management Skills to expose lawyers intending to start their own firm on risk management.
 Of the five semesters, the first three are full-time studies while the final two are part-time, where students will be pupils at law firms concurrently.
 It will also feature a Student Law Office programme where the “students-at-law” will get to practice what they have learned in a simulated legal environment, which has been successfully carried out in Universiti Teknologi MARA.